-The Ötschergräben compared to the Grüner see or even the Barenschützklamm, is the most popular excursion destination in Austria.
-The gorge next to the Ötscher mountain is now often referred to only as of the Grand Canyon of Austria.
+The Ötschergräben, compared to the Grüner see or even the Barenschützklamm, is the most popular excursion destination in Austria.
+The gorge next to the Ötscher mountain is now often referred to only as the Grand Canyon of Austria.
 The gorge, about 2-2.5 hours from Vienna, is an ideal one-day program for residents of the Austrian capital.

-Perhaps what may be important is that if you have a serious fear of heights, consider coming here carefully, as in the gorge you often have to walk on wooden planks attached to the side of the rocks.
+Perhaps what may be important is that if you have a serious fear of heights, consider coming here carefully, as, in the gorge, you often have to walk on wooden planks attached to the side of the rocks.

 Photos and videos

 Where is the Ötschergraben canyon?

 The gorge is located 2-2.5 hours from Vienna and Graz in the province of Lower Austria.
 The gorge is located in the Ötscher - Tormauer Park, one of Austria's protected parks.